RallyTools/RallyRestToolkitForPython/README.rst

 pyral - A Python toolkit for the Rally REST API
 ===============================================

 The `pyral <http://github.com/RallyTools/RallyRestToolkitForPython>`_ package enables you to push, pull and otherwise wrangle the data in your Rally subscription using the popular and productive Python language.
 The ``pyral`` package provides a smooth and easy to use veneer on top of the Rally REST Web Services API using JSON.

 This package is once again branded as a 'Rally' toolkit.
-The era of "Agile Central" branding is over, we'll not speak of it again...
+The era of "Agile Central" branding is over, we'll not speak of it again.

 .. contents::